The Tom Brown Series was written by Thomas Hughes (1822-1896)

 |

-Butler Brothers (1887)Butler Brothers advertised a 50 volume 12 mo set
+Butler Brothers (1887)Butler Brothers advertised a 50 volume 12 mo set which

-opposed however to the Burrows Brothers' list.
+Butler's list as opposed however to the Burrows Brothers'

 |||